 “This college has an important role to play as a place of transition for the unemployed and underemployed; for those looking to make a change…We are instruments of social justice,” Schatzberg said of Cape Cod Community College

 in the Cape Cod Times.
-With the additional funding to expand and update their dental hygiene facilities, the college will be even better equipped to meet that goal.
+With the additional funding to expand and update its dental hygiene facilities, the college will be even better equipped to meet that goal.